oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 npm i @nuxtjs/auth-next@5.0.0-1637333559.35dbd53
 ```

 With your dependencies installed it's time to start building your application.
-First, add a new file to your root directory and name it `.env` and add the following code to it.
+First, add a new file to your root directory and name it `.env`, then add the following code to it.

 ```bash
 OKTA_DOMAIN=https://{yourOktaDomain}